Amossonny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * groups is a script that prints all the groups the current user is part of
 * chown betty hello is a script that changes the owner of the file hello to the user betty
 * touch hello is a script that creates an empty file called hello
+* chmod u+x hello is a script that adds execute permission to the owner of the file hello